i4mi/fhir-questionnaire/README.md

 - ❗️ Not all features of FHIR Questionnaire are supported, and a lot of functionality is not yet documented.
 - ❗️ There are probably minor and major bugs (if you find one - [raise an issue on github](https://github.com/i4mi/fhir-questionnaire/issues)).
 - ❗️ We do not recommend using this for production projects.
-- ❗️ The class is based on the FHIR R4 (4.0.1) version of the Questionnaire ressource.
+- ❗️ The class is based on the FHIR R4 (4.0.1) version of the Questionnaire resource.

 See also the documentation of the [FHIR Questionnaire](http://hl7.org/fhir/R4/questionnaire.html) and [FHIR QuestionnaireResponse](http://hl7.org/fhir/R4/questionnaireresponse.html) ressources.